thehackerwithin/berkeley/docs/_posts/2018-09-10-github-oss.md

   2. if your laptop does *not* have a `.ssh` folder, then open a shell type `ssh-keygen`
-  3. when prompted to enter a passphrase, enter something that is easy to remember
+  3. when prompted to for a passphrase, enter something that is easy to remember
   4. on your laptop in a shell, type

        $ eval `ssh-agent`
        $ ssh-add

   5. if prompted for you passphrase and you know it, enter it, but if you don't know it, then kill the shell, delete the `.ssh` folder, and restart from step 2